leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/full_os.md

 We recommend always choosing `nginx` as your Web server when using with CheerpX.

 This basic configuration should get you up and running.
-Please note that CheerpX requires cross-origin isolation, which is enabled via the `Cross-Origin-Opener-Policy' and 'Cross-Origin-Embedder-Policy` headers.
+Please note that CheerpX requires cross-origin isolation, which is enabled via the `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy` headers.
 For more information see the dedicated [Nginx](/docs/guides/nginx) guide.

 ```nginx title=nginx.conf
 worker_processes  1;